ORosca/MathValidityBayesianIRT_Py/README.md

 This project serves as a practical example of applying advanced Bayesian IRT models to educational data, demonstrating how to incorporate external covariates to build more robust and interpretable psychometric models.

+## Empirical_Plots_math and ICC_Plots_math Folders
+The Empirical Plots and ICC Plots visualize the analysis using Item Response Theory (IRT).
+The empirical plots contain scatter plots showing the actual student responses (0 for incorrect, 1 for correct) against their estimated abilities.

+The ICC_Plots folder houses Item Characteristic Curves (ICCs) for each item.
+These plots depict the theoretical relationship between a student's ability ($\theta$) and their probability of answering an item correctly, based on the estimated difficulty (b) and discrimination (a) parameters from the IRT model.